 |55 to 64 years||18.8|

 |Education of Head of Household|

-1 A nonfamily household consists of a one-person household (a householder living alone) or a household in which the householder shares the home exclusively with people to whom he or she is not related.
+1 A nonfamily household consists of a householder living alone (a one-person household) or where the householder shares the home exclusively with people to whom he/she is not related.